alitohammoud/cloud-resume/README.md

 All these steps together helped me build the front-end.
 I didn't want to spend too much time building the HTML/CSS part, so I downloaded a free template from [Tutorialzine](https://tutorialzine.com), which I then modified and adapted to my needs: changed colors, created new sections, added icons and also added some extra Javascript for the website navigation.
 Once I had the site finished, I had to create an **S3 bucket**, upload the site files to the bucket and modify the settings of the S3 bucket to make it a ***static website***.

 Next, I needed to make the website secure.
 By default, S3 serves the content of the static website as **HTTP** which is unsecure.
 To make it secure, I had to create a *CloudFront* distribution using the S3 bucket as origin.
-I also had to buy a domain for my site which I did using *Amazon Route 53*, and then created an SSL certificate for the domain, using Amazon Certificate Manager.
+I also had to buy a domain for my site which I did using *Amazon Route 53*, and then created an SSL certificate for the domain, using *Amazon Certificate Manager*.
 Finally I needed to create an alias target on Route 53 pointing to my CloudFront distribution.

 Once all these steps were completed, I was able to access my site using the domain that I bought with a secure connection (**HTTPS**).